AtomicFrontierCode/minecraft/README.md

 # === possible avenues for developement ===
 - We can probaly add some form of slider to allow user-adjusted flip rate, and another to extend how much of the world is subject to radiation.
-- To help with this, the easured flip rates in the actual experiment were:
+- To help with this, the measured flip rates in the actual experiment were:
   - Low: 2.36689 × 10⁻⁶ flips/bit/s (warm up, takes about 10s)
   - Medium: 2.24665 × 10⁻⁴ flips/bit/s upsets per bit per second (steady state, the one used for the existing mod)
   - High: 1.67743 × 10⁻² flips/bit/s (chip failing, takes about 90s to get here)
   - Fun fact!
 The radiation damadge is entirely random both in type (i.e. 0->1 is as likely as 1->0) and position (no bit within a byte, or byte within the chip is any more or less likely).
 I was kinda hoping it would be more interesting and I'd be able to publish a paper on it, alas no.
-- In addition to the pretty cheat sheet, I also made an interactive one to help with the route plan (click one cell and then its bit-flip neighbors are highlighted, like in the post-speedrun section of the video).
-We should probably add something similar into the mod but I didn't have the time.

 # == the source code ==
 - Located in RadiationBitFlipMod folder